janndesu/20-03-2021/README.md

 Sometimes thoughts are running  "No, that's not what i mean" "That's not always the case" "and who are you?"

-When we turn our head or raise our eyebrows, something smells fishy and must ring a bell so we feel "what the hell?"🙄
+When we turn our head or raise our eyebrows, it must ring a bell so we feel "what the hell?"🙄

 It may be your throat acting weird that's keeping you uncomfortable, or it can be a foreign beliefs that is beginning to get inside...